Search for an invisible $Z^\prime$ in a final state with two muons and missing energy at Belle II

 The \lmultau\ extension of the standard model predicts the existence of a lepton-flavor-universality-violating \zprime\ boson that couples only to the heavier lepton families.
 We search for such a \zprime\ through its invisible decay in the process $e^+ e^- \to \mu^+ \mu^- Z^{\prime}$.
 We use a sample of electron-positron collisions at a center-of-mass energy of 10.58~GeV collected by the Belle~II experiment in 2019--2020, corresponding to an integrated luminosity of 79.7~fb$^{-1}$.
 We find no excess over the expected standard-model background.
 We set 90$\%$-confidence-level upper limits on the cross section for this process as well as on the coupling of the model, which ranges from $3 \times 10^{-3}$ at low $Z^\prime$ masses to 1 at $Z^\prime$ masses of 8~\gevcc.

 Recent experimental observations are in tension with the standard model~(SM) of particle physics.
 A notable example is the difference between the measured and expected values of the muon anomalous magnetic moment~\cite{PhysRevD.73.072003, PhysRevLett.126.141801}.
-In addition, the SM is known to provide an incomplete description of nature since, among other prominent issues, it does not address the phenomenology related to the existence of dark matter~\cite{BERTONE2005279}, specifically the prediction of the observed relic density.
+In addition, the SM is known to provide an incomplete description of nature since, among other prominent issues, it does not address the phenomenology related to the existence of dark-matter~\cite{BERTONE2005279}, specifically the prediction of the observed relic density.
 A simple way to explain both phenomena is the \lmultau\ extension of the SM~\cite{PhysRevD.43.R22,Shuve:2014doa, Altmannshofer:2016jzy}.
 This model gauges the difference of the muon and tau lepton numbers, giving rise to a massive, electrically neutral, vector boson, the \zprime.
 This particle would couple to the SM only through $\mu$, $\tau$, $\nu_\mu$, and $\nu_\tau$ with coupling $g^{\prime}$.
-The \zprime, with such a lepton-flavor-universality-violating coupling, would contribute to the muon magnetic moment and, for certain values of $g^{\prime}$ and $M_{Z^\prime}$, would explain the observed anomaly~\cite{PhysRevLett.113.091801}.
-This model also reproduces the observed dark-matter relic density, assuming dark matter is charged under \lmultau~\cite{Shuve:2014doa, Curtin:2014cca}, and resolves the tensions in $b\rightarrow s \ell^+\ell^-\,(\ell=e,\mu)$ decays reported by the LHCb collaboration~\cite{Crivellin:2022obd, lhcb, LHCb:2021trn, SALA2017205}.
+The \zprime, with such a lepton-flavor-universality-violating coupling, would contribute to the muon magnetic moment and, for certain values of $g^{\prime}$ and mass $M_{\rm{Z}^\prime}$, would explain the observed anomaly~\cite{PhysRevLett.113.091801}.
+This model may resolve the tensions in flavor observables reported by the LHCb, Belle and \textit{BABAR} collaborations~\cite{LHCb:2021trn, BaBar:2013mob, Belle:2015qfa, LHCb:2015gmp, Belle:2017ilt, LHCb:2017rln, Belle:2019rba, Crivellin:2022obd, SALA2017205, Chen:2017usq, Greljo:2021xmg}.
+It may also reproduce the observed dark-matter relic density, assuming dark-matter is charged under \lmultau.
+Two possible scenarios have been proposed, suggesting sterile neutrinos~\cite{Shuve:2014doa} or light Dirac fermions~\cite{Altmannshofer:2016jzy} as dark-matter candidates.